 - The Dean/Director will contact the Registrar’s Office to determine if the student’s record contains any confirmed academic integrity violations.

 - Decision makers will make reasonable efforts to acquire all the information needed to make a fair decision, and will do so in an unbiased manner.
 For a finding of an academic integrity violation to be supported, based on the information presented, it must be more likely than not that the student committed an academic integrity violation.

 - Where the student is found to have violated the Academic Integrity Policy, the Dean/Director will assess the seriousness of the violation, any mitigating circumstances, take into account any previous academic integrity violations, consider the Instructor’s recommended penalty, and make a decision on the appropriate penalty.

 - The Dean/Director will inform the student, in writing, of his/her finding and applicable penalty.
-The letter will constitute part of the student’s record.
+The written correspondence will constitute part of the student’s record.
 The Dean/Director may also provide the student with a formal warning that any additional violation of the Academic Integrity Policy may include a recommendation for immediate suspension from the College.

 5. Student Appeals of an Academic Integrity Violation